Offering 0pen and Honest Professional Advice

 Plenary

-There is evidence is that concerns about mathematical standards are directly attributable to the Pisa rankings.
+There is evidence is that the enduring concerns about mathematical standards are directly attributable to the Pisa rankings.
 The fact it is desirable to increase the number of mathematician's in society does not mean that there is an easy way to create this.
+What precisely is important about the subject is not explicit.
+It is not only what children achieve in maths in school at any given age that is important, but it what they retain develop from what they learnt in school.

-There have been concerns about mathematical standards since 1886.
+There have been concerns about mathematical standards since 18xx.
 There has been vast improvement in how mathematics is taught to children in the United Kingdom, which has been designed to overcome the difficulties that working memory creates in the subject.
-The most of effective means of improving standards will be to fully implement Cockcroft 1982, but it must be accepted that mathematics is a very difficult subject to teach and learn.

 Cockcroft Report (1982)